firebase/flutterfire/docs/cloud-messaging/client.md

 ask the user for notification permissions.
 Otherwise, it returns a token or rejects the future due to an error.

-Warning: From iOS SDK 10.4.0 and higher, it is a requirement that the APNS token is available before making API requests.
-The APNS token is not guaranteed to have been received before making FCM plugin API requests.
+Warning: In iOS SDK 10.4.0 and higher, it is a requirement that the APNs token is available before making API requests.
+The APNs token is not guaranteed to have been received before making FCM plugin API requests.

 ```dart